TypeWork/turabian-formatting-mods/README.md

 ## turabian-thesis-secnumbers
 Intended for use with `turabian-thesis`, `section` and `subsection` headings are numbered.
 The Table of Contents is formatted accordingly.

+## License

+Copyright (C) 2023   Omar Abdool

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.